danielhuppmann/lecture-spring-2024/README.md

-# lecture-spring-2024
+# Lecture TU Wien Spring 2024

-Live demo for open-source energy system modelling course at TU Wien
+This is a live demo for open-source energy system modelling course at TU Wien